stlab/libraries/tips/library-coding-style.md

 ## Patching, Augmenting, and Forking

 Sometimes a library you depend on doesn't quite meet your needs.
 If the reason is a defect in the original library then write a patch.
 The patch code should be delineated with a comment as to what is being fixed and for what project.
-Then figure out the proper way to get the path upstreamed.
-Likely this will require writing a bug and possibly submitting a changelist, include this comment in the local patch.
+Then figure out the proper way to get the patch upstreamed.
+Likely this will require writing a bug and possibly submitting a changelist or pull-request.
+Include a comment with the bug and patch information in the local patch.
 Example:

 ```cpp
 // FIX <ORGANIZATION> <PROJECT NAME>